nrfconnect/sdk-nrf/include/bluetooth/mesh/light_ctrl_cli.rst

 Light Lightness Control Client
 ##############################

-The Light Lightness Control (LC) Client configures and interacts with the Light LC Server.
+The Light Lightness Control (LC) Client configures and interacts with the :ref:`bt_mesh_light_ctrl_srv_readme`.

 The Light LC Client creates a single model instance in the mesh composition data.
-The Light LC Client can send messages to both the Light LC Server and the Light LC Setup Server, as long as it has the right application keys.
+The client can send messages to both the Light LC Server and the Light LC Setup Server, as long as it has the right application keys.

 Extended models
 ***************